edwasue-cmyk/multi-agent-intelligent-warehouse/docs/deployment/README.md

 This guide covers deploying the Warehouse Operational Assistant in various environments, from local development to production Kubernetes clusters.

+**Current Status**: The system is fully functional with all critical issues resolved.
+Recent fixes have addressed MessageBubble syntax errors, ChatInterface runtime errors, and equipment assignments endpoint 404 issues.

 ## Prerequisites

 - Docker 20.10+